adambregenzer/stretchie/README.md

 include Search::User
 ```

-If you have liked models, you can have them re-index automatically with `index_dependent_models`:
+If you have linked models, you can have them re-index automatically with `index_dependent_models`:
 ```ruby
 class User < ActiveRecord::Base
   include Search::User